mpjones1/Turing_DSG_Application/README.md

 The **'GPR'** folder contains three subfolders: Code, Data and Figures

 * The 'Code' folder contains a demo of the MATLAB code I used in the Soft Matter paper linked below:
-    * 'GPR_Predict' predicts the structure characteristics of a phase-separating (demixing) polymer blend from the corresponding scattering data
+    * 'GPR_Predict.m' predicts the structure characteristics of a phase-separating (demixing) polymer blend from the corresponding scattering data
-    * 'Pred_vs_True_Plot_Best' uses the output of 'GPR_Predict' to plot a comparison of the best predicitons of each structure characteristic with the true values
+    * 'Pred_vs_True_Plot_Best.m' uses the output of 'GPR_Predict.m' to plot a comparison of the best predicitons of each structure characteristic with the true values
     * The remaining code belongs to the GPML MATLAB code package: http://gaussianprocess.org/gpml/code/matlab/doc/
 * The 'Data' folder contains two subfolders:
-    * The 'Input' folder contains the data required to run 'GPR_Predict'
+    * The 'Input' folder contains the data required to run 'GPR_Predict.m'
-    * The 'Output' folder contains the output of 'GPR_Predict' (need to run 'GPR_Predict' first)
+    * The 'Output' folder contains the output of 'GPR_Predict.m' (need to run 'GPR_Predict.m' first)
-* The 'Figures' folder contains the figures produced by 'Pred_vs_True_Plot_Best'
+* The 'Figures' folder contains the figures produced by 'Pred_vs_True_Plot_Best.m'

 **Soft Matter paper**: https://pubs.rsc.org/en/content/articlelanding/2021/sm/d1sm00818h/ (Jones, Clarke; Soft Matter, 2021, 17, 9689)